-This time last year, I had begun to prepare for a road trip to Ghana even though I still had my doubts on moving ahead with the plan.
-Asides the anxiety from never having traveled out of the country getting me stressed, wasn’t sure I’d be given a time off from work.
+This time last year, I had begun to prepare for a road trip to Ghana even though I still had my doubts about moving ahead with the plan.
+Asides the anxiety from never having traveled out of the country getting me stressed, wasn’t sure I’d be given time off from work.
 The plan and budget were centered around 7days.

-I was relatively new at my job at the time, only 6months old.
-And for all the period I’d been employee at my work station, none of my colleagues had ever taken that number of leave days in a stretch before, even my boss.
-Was I even eligible for a leave?
+I was relatively new at my job at the time, only 6 months old.
+And for all the period I’d been an employee at my work station, none of my colleagues had ever taken that number of leave days in a stretch before, even my boss.
+Was I even eligible for leave?

-So what I got to do was work tirelessly on some project for some international visit.
-When the event was over and I requested for the leave, my boss thought I was trying to escape an impending illness after having stretched myself all through the visit preparation.
+So what I got to do was work tirelessly on some projects for some international visit.
+When the event was over and I requested for leave, my boss thought I was trying to escape an impending illness after having stretched myself all through the visit preparation.

 So much so he immediately granted my leave without a moment’s thought.
 Leaving me surrendered to be mesmerized in anticipation of my travel that was about six weeks ahead.

 Planning a Road Trip on Budget

-We planned for a road trip so it could be readily affordable.
+We planned on a road trip so it could be readily affordable.
 We were five single ladies about to throw all care out the window and embark on a week’s worth of adventure.
 That plan did not involve spending a buck load of money on the least fun aspect of the adventure – getting to the destination.

-From analysis, air travel cost roughly 4times the price of bus transport.
+From an analysis, air travel cost roughly 4times the price of bus transport.
 The journey would be shorter, but 9hrs wasn’t all so bad either.
-We’d have full on 5days for exploration, not terrible.
-After all it was only Ghana.
+We’d have full-on 5days for exploration, not terrible.
+After all, it was only Ghana.